Usage-based insurance programs

 Most major insurance companies typically offer usage-based discounts, rather than entirely usage-based insurance rates.
 So where can you buy usage-based insurance?
 To-date, only two companies offer true usage-based insurance: Root and Metromile.

 Both of these companies only sell usage-based policies.
-With Root, you’ll be required to install the company’s app on your phone in order to apply for coverage, file claims, track your driving behavior, etc. The company currently offers coverage in 28 states.
+With Root, you’ll be required to install the company’s app on your phone in order to apply for coverage, file insurance claims, track your driving behavior, etc. The company currently offers coverage in 28 states.

-In the case of Metromile, you can purchase policies based on your mileage or your driving behavior, depending on your preference and how you choose to allow the company to track your driving.
+In the case of Metromile, you can purchase auto insurance policies based on your mileage or your driving behavior, depending on your preference and how you choose to allow the company to track your driving.
 At this time, you’ll only be able to purchase Metromile in eight states, however.

 Take a look at this table for a full list of Root and Metromile availability.

 |State||Metromile Policies are Available for Purchase||Root Policies are Available for Purchase|

 |District of Columbia||No||No|

 If you’re interested in either of these policy-types, you can find out more by speaking with an insurance or agent, or as we already noted, downloading the Root app.